project-forth-works/project-forth-works.github.io/minimalforth.md

 ## Minimal Forth extensions (Bitter/Hoffmann/Hoekstra/Ouwerkerk)

-As we are working on this *Embedding Forth* project, we became aware that minimal Forth is just too minimal to provide even simple examples.
-So we defined a prototype of a word set extension.
-Words marked with stars like this `*MOVE*` are still under discussion, so only the words without stars are in this first expansion word set of 42 words!
+As we are working on this *EmbeddingForth* project, we became aware that minimal Forth is just too minimal to provide even simple examples.
+So we defined a prototype of a word set extension, we call this baby **Simple Forth**.
+Words marked with stars like this `*MOVE*` are still under discussion, so only the words without stars are in this **Simple Forth** word set of 42 words!
 With another 15 words in the waiting room :)

 String:
 ```